nfogh/vscode-private-extension-manager/extension/README.md

 ## Publishing Extensions (NPM registry)

-To allow Private Extension Manager to find your extension, [package it in the VSIX format using vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension), create an NPM package containing the .vsix file, and publish it to an NPM registry.
+To allow Private Extension Marketplace to find your extension, [package it in the VSIX format using vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension), create an NPM package containing the .vsix file, and publish it to an NPM registry.
 Your extension's `package.json` must contain a `files` array with the